Breast Health with a Difference

 Thermography has many advantages

-Prevention: early detection is still the most important factor in the outcome of breast disease.
-DITI is excellent at seeing thermal changes early, up to 8 years before mammography.
+Prevention: early observation of changes is still the most important factor in the outcome of breast disease.

 Radiation-free: DITI is 100% safe to use for both patient and practitioner.